Sender rotation plans

 Prerequisites

-• MCP enabled for your workspace
+• • MCP enabled for the workspace

-Step 2: Add the MCP to Claude or Cursor
+Step 2: Connect Claude or Cursor

 https://mcp.outreachmagic.io?token=YOUR_MCP_TOKEN